alexanders89/CV/README.md

 - Designing custom fitted kitchens taking into account client specifications, appliance choices and project management of installation
 - Affecting manual payments to contractors and manufactures.
 - Cash management, including dealing with and producing VAT invoices, monitoring account liquidity, and reconciling balances.

-**Mitchells and Butlers, Sheffield and London** (Feb 13 to Dec 13)
+**Mitchells and Butlers, Sheffield and London** (Feb 2013 to Dec 2013)
 *Bartender*

-- Curiosity and hungry passion for code
-- Independent learner and problem-solver
-- OOP, TDD, SOLID, MVC, DDD
-- Software Craftsmanship
-- Ruby, Rails, Javascript, Node.js, Angular.js
-- Rspec, Jasmine, Mocha
-**McNicolas Architects, Harrogate** (Feb 12 to Jul 12)
+**McNicolas Architects, Harrogate** (Feb 2012 to Jul 2012)
 *Architectural Technologist*
-- Curiosity and hungry passion for code
-- Independent learner and problem-solver
-- OOP, TDD, SOLID, MVC, DDD
-- Software Craftsmanship
-- Ruby, Rails, Javascript, Node.js, Angular.js
-- Rspec, Jasmine, Mocha

 **Gamesmaker London 2012 Olympics** (20 Jul to 15 Aug)
-*Architectural Technologist*
-- Curiosity and hungry passion for code
-- Independent learner and problem-solver
-- OOP, TDD, SOLID, MVC, DDD
-- Software Craftsmanship
-- Ruby, Rails, Javascript, Node.js, Angular.js
-- Rspec, Jasmine, Mocha
+*Language and Protocol*
+- Attending a thorough interview and selection and training process over the course of one year
+- Working and engaging with members of the public, VIP’s, dignitaries, athletes and members of the IOC
+- Working in a large team across several different areas
+- Providing a friendly and approachable face of the games whilst assisting members of the public with everything from directions to medical emergencies

+**Asset Management, EDF Energy** (Sep 2010 to Jun 2011)
+*Asset Management Internship*
+- Attending a thorough interview and selection and training process over the course of one year
+- Working and engaging with members of the public, VIP’s, dignitaries, athletes and members of the IOC
+- Working in a large team across several different areas
+- Providing a friendly and approachable face of the games whilst assisting members of the public with everything from directions to medical emergencies